 Trash to Treasure DIY Serving Tray How To

 One of my best friends gave me this tray that she was about to throw away.
 It was actually from a bridal Shower we gave many many years ago!
 I decided to keep it and bring some new life to it.
 Here is my Trash to Treasure DIY Serving Tray How To.
-You only need a few materials, and some will depend on if you are starting fresh with a new tray.
+You only need a few materials, and some time.
+The time will depend on if you are starting fresh with a new tray or an old one.

 - Wooden Tray

 Here is the tray BEFORE; it was a little beat up!